Continuing Education Activity

 Clubbing is among the oldest signs in clinical medicine, first described in a man with curved fingernails and empyema by Hippocrates (460 BC - 370 BC).
 Friedreich was the first to scientifically describe primary hypertrophic osteoarthropathy in 1868 as "hyperostosis of the entire skeleton" in two affected brothers.
 Touraine, Solente, and Gole in 1935 distinguished PHO as the primary form of HOA and distinct from HOA associated with an underlying disease like pulmonary or cardiac disease.

-Hypertrophic osteoarthropathy is associated with a plethora of internal diseases, mainly pulmonary and cardiac, but has also been described to occur in association with gastrointestinal and endocrine diseases and this is known as secondary hypertrophic osteoarthropathy.
-Lung cancer, particularly non-small cell variety, is the most common association and this association is considered a paraneoplastic rheumatic syndrome.
+Hypertrophic osteoarthropathy is associated with a plethora of internal diseases, mainly pulmonary and cardiac.
+Still, it has also been described to occur in association with gastrointestinal and endocrine diseases, and this is known as secondary hypertrophic osteoarthropathy.
+Lung cancer, particularly non-small cell variety, is the most common association, and this association is considered a paraneoplastic rheumatic syndrome.
 PHO, on the other hand, is a genetic disease and has no known etiology.

 The precise incidence and prevalence of PHO are unknown.
 The age of disease onset has a bimodal distribution, the initial peak being in the first year of life and the other during puberty.
 Males are affected predominantly.
 Research has described both autosomal dominant and recessive inheritance.

 Primary and secondary hypertrophic osteoarthropathy possess similar clinical and pathologic features, suggesting they may share similar pathogenicity.
 Digital clubbing and HOA are considered to be different stages of the same clinical spectrum, with clubbing thought to be the first manifestation before periostosis occurs.
 However, Callemeyn et al. propose that idiopathic clubbing and HOA be regarded as distinct entities because the underlying etiologies differ.